jmriosal/peft-sparta/README.md

 If you have a labeled dataset with English sentences and their sentiment labels, like the one below, you can evaluate the performace of these models on that dataset as follows.

-Given the following labeled dataset:
+Given the following dataset of new, unseen sentences and their sentiment labels:

 ```python
 test_sentences = ["it's a charming journey. ",